alaffin12/stackedit/Caught by Stradh.md

 One of Life will panic, and if they party steps outside they will find the encampment under attack by servants of Vecna - 1 x Necromancer, 1 x Flind, 2 x Ogre Zombies, 2 x Gnoll Flesh Gnawer, 2 x Gnoll Pack Lord.
 Add others (low level gnolls and zombies) to deal with the Vistani, who are clearly not capable of fighting off this attack.
 The party may try and save the Vistani, they may flee - let them make choices.
 The aftermath will be bloody, however...

-#### Campfire Tales
-If the party socializes with the Vistani then eventually one of them might ask about the Amber Temple H, I, B, O, N, P, R, T
+H, I, B, O, N, P, R, T